Mazda Automobile Model 2021 Mazda CX-30

-The 2021 Mazda CX-5 is a compact crossover SUV known for its upscale design, engaging driving dynamics, and advanced technology features.
+The 2021 Mazda CX-30 is a subcompact crossover SUV that offers a range of features aimed at providing comfort, safety, and performance.
 Here are some of its key features:

-Skyactiv-Drive Transmission: Mazda's Skyactiv-Drive six-speed automatic transmission comes standard across all trim levels, providing smooth and responsive shifting.
+Skyactiv-Drive Transmission: It comes with Mazda's Skyactiv-Drive automatic transmission, which provides smooth and responsive shifting.

-i-Activ AWD System: All-wheel drive (AWD) is available on the CX-5, providing enhanced traction and stability, particularly in adverse weather conditions.
+i-Activ AWD: All-wheel drive (AWD) is available on the CX-30, providing enhanced traction and stability in various driving conditions.

-Mazda Connect Infotainment System: The CX-5 features Mazda's infotainment system with a standard 10.25-inch touchscreen display (8-inch in lower trims), offering features like Apple CarPlay, Android Auto, Bluetooth connectivity, and available navigation.
+Mazda Connect Infotainment System: The CX-30 features Mazda's infotainment system, which includes a touchscreen display and support for features like Apple CarPlay and Android Auto.

-Advanced Safety Features: Mazda prioritizes safety with its i-Activsense suite of advanced driver assistance features, including adaptive cruise control, lane departure warning, lane-keep assist, automatic emergency braking, blind-spot monitoring, rear cross-traffic alert, and more.
+Advanced Safety Features: Mazda includes a suite of advanced safety features in the CX-30, such as adaptive cruise control, lane departure warning, automatic emergency braking, blind-spot monitoring, rear cross-traffic alert, and more.

-Bose Premium Audio System: An available Bose premium audio system provides high-quality sound throughout the cabin for an enhanced listening experience.
+Bose Audio System: An available premium Bose audio system offers high-quality sound for an immersive listening experience.

-LED Lighting: LED headlights, daytime running lights, and taillights come standard on the CX-5, providing improved visibility and energy efficiency.
+LED Lighting: LED headlights and taillights provide improved visibility and energy efficiency.

 Manufacturer: Mazda